 Simon has worked for OCALI for over 16 years, serving as the conference director and general jack-of-all-trades.
 When he's not helping run the conference and putting together a podcast or two for OCALI, he's out riding his bicycle, grilling, spinning vinyl, or convincing his very skittish dachshunds, Peter Bentley (aka PB) and Winston, that people really aren't as threatening as they seem.
 He's the brains behind OCALICONLINE's Slow TV, which also solidified PB and Winston's standings as the official mascots of OCALICON.

 Introducing Jill, curator of all the programming found within OCALICON, from breakout sessions to keynotes to special events.
 If you ever get an out-of-office message from her, she's likely in the far reaches of the globe (or in her home state of Texas) loving on other human beings.
 Guatemala has often been her home away from home, as she has taken numerous trips into remote parts of the country, helping equip and empower people often forgotten by the rest of the world.

 Courtney started at OCALI as a short-term contractor after quitting her previous job and living in Kenya for a few months.
-What was supposed to be only a few months of working at OCALI turned into eight years.
+What was supposed to be only a few months of working at OCALI turned into nine years.
 She wrangles everything related to registration, social media, and purchasing, and is a lover of jumping photos and all things Jackson Hole, Wyoming.
 Want more details about registering for OCALICON?
 She's your girl.
 Want to know more about the best place to view sunsets in the Grand Tetons?
 She's good for that, too.
 Want to know the best places to find quiet, pristine beaches and tropical getaways?
 Not your girl.